-Iranian Heart Journal is the official quarterly publication of the Iranian Heart Association and publishes original papers, review articles, case reports, and brief communications on topics in pediatric and adult cardiology, cardiac surgery, cardiac anesthesia, and related issues from all over the world.
+Iranian Heart Journal is the official quarterly publication of the Iranian Heart Association and publishes original papers, case reports, and brief communications on topics in pediatric and adult cardiology, cardiac surgery, cardiac anesthesia, and related issues from all over the world.
 The aim of Iranian Heart Journal is to advance scientific knowledge and understanding concerning all aspects of cardiovascular disease, and its scope covers medical students, residents in training, and fellows as well as specialists in cardiology, cardiac surgery, cardiac anesthesia, and vascular surgery.
 In order to submit a paper, you are kindly requested to read and observe the following guidelines carefully.
 Authors are notified when a manuscript is received.
 Each article is considered individually and undergoes a careful review process by the Editorial Board.
 Additional review may be requested from specialists in the related field.
 The final decision regarding acceptance or rejection of an article will be forwarded to the corresponding author as soon as possible.
 Accepted articles for publication will undergo corrective formatting and editing by the Technical Editor (s) who reserves the right to make any changes or deletions necessary in order to make the paper suitable for publication and update it to Iranian Heart Journal’s format.
 Received manuscripts will not be returned unless specifically requested by the author and accompanied by a self-addressed, stamped envelope.

 The manuscript should be an original work (clinical or basic research) or interesting case presentation.
 Submitted papers must not be published or under consideration for publication elsewhere.
 Previous presentation of the work in medical congresses or symposiums are acceptable but must be mentioned in the footnotes.